UC lacrosse head coach Gina Oliver recaps her teams 9-8 loss at Marquette to finish the 2016 season.

-Head coach Gina Oliver and 2015 captains Megan Bell and Meg Gulmi talk about the lacrosse team's fall practice.
+Head coach Gina Oliver and goalie Meg Gulmi preview the UC lacrosse team's upcoming games with Detroit and Central Michigan.

 In 2014, Oliver coached the Bearcats to six victories, including a program record five-game winning streak that saw the team receive votes in the Brine/Inside Lacrosse Media Poll for the first time ever.
 This was after losing the team's top scorer, Megan Bell, to injury in just the seventh game of the year.
 Five different Bearcats earned weekly honor from the BIG EAST Conference during the season, including Bell as Offensive Player of the Week and goalie Meg Gulmi as Defensive Player of the Week.